When and How to Shock Your Swimming Pool

 - After treatment, you need to wait for eight hours before swimming, but check the manufacturer's instructions on the package to be safe.

 2. Lithium Hypochlorite

-- Lithium hypochlorite has the lowest percentage of chlorine (35%) and is the most expensive type on the market.
+- Lithium hypochlorite has the lowest percentage of chlorine (35%).

-- You must wait for 8 hours before swimming in the pool.
+- You should wait for eight hours before swimming in the pool.

-- is a non-chlorine pool shock used mainly in Bromine swimming pools.
+- is a non-chlorine shock treatment used mainly in bromine swimming pools.
 However, it can also be successfully used in chlorine-based systems.
-Pottasium peroxymonosulfate
+Potassium peroxymonosulfate

 - It doesn’t need to be pre-dissolved.

 - Because it doesn't contain chlorine, you can use it to use it at any time of the day.

 - You only have to wait 15 minutes after use before swimming because it is non-chlorinated.